 - Get comfortable first: Mask seal, breathing, and fins all working.

-- Slide toward reef: Move slowly toward the reef structure once youâre settled.
+- Slide toward the reef: Move slowly toward the reef structure once youâre settled.

 - Avoid the surge zone: If waves are pushing into rocks, donât go âjust to check.â